karthikeyanl4/Chatty-App/README.md

 # Chatty-App
-This application is used to provide a better communication between the mobile phones without internet
+#This application is used to provide a better communication between the mobile phones without internet
+# By using peer to peer network.